 Brown Bag Seminars

 A schedule for the 2016-17 brown bags is being developed, so please let Cathy, Joe, Bobbie or Gail know if you would like to make a presentation.
-In our Brown Bag sessions, faculty share innovative teaching and learning approaches at these brown bag sessions.
-Any faculty or staff member is welcome to attend.
+In our Brown Bag sessions, faculty share innovative teaching and learning approaches with one another.
+Any faculty or staff member is welcome to present or to attend.
 These sessions usually occur during lunch time and attendees are welcome to bring their own lunch.
 Sometimes we will have some pizza on hand so watch for announcements.
-Previous topics and slides available here on our webpage, so take a look at some of the great ideas your peers have shared!
+We also make previous topics and slides available here on our webpage, so take a look at some of the great ideas your peers have shared!

 Learning Communities are Meeting

 Four learning communities meet regularly in the FCT.
 Visit the Learning Community web page to find out what's happening and how you can get involved.

 The LSSU Faculty Center for Teaching (FCT) is designed to facilitate the development of professional learning communities; discussions; seminars and workshops; print and electronic resources for teaching enhanced use of classroom technology; conference participation; and funding for innovative practices through a mini-grant program.